1442 (28th April)

 1478 (18th February)

-Edward had his brother, George Duke of Clarence, tried for treason and executed.
+King Edward IV had his brother, George Duke of Clarence, tried for treason and executed.

 Edward’s son, George, died at Windsor Castle.